What is ISO compliance?

 Why is ISO compliance important?

-Why does ISO compliance matter?
+Why does adherence to ISO compliance matter?
 Should you pursue formal certification versus diligent self-compliance?

 Based on an estimation of the number of valid certificates as of December 31, 2020, the latest results of the 2020 ISO survey show an increase, from 2019, of approximately 18% of the total number of valid certificates for the 12 ISO management system standards.
 According to ISO, “part of this is due to the very large increase in the certification to ISO 45001 that was published in 2018.
 ISO 45001 replaces OHSAS 18001 which was not previously included as it was not an international management system standard.”